gbuchmsft/Azure-FrontDoor-MicroHack/README.md

 - In which deployments is this helpful ?

 ## Module 3 : (optional) Add your own domain
+####:exclamation: Warning : If you add your own domain, you need to delete it before you can delete the MicroHack Resources in Azure with Terraform destroy.</br>
 Of course you can use the Microsoft supplied name for the Azure Frontdoor which is NAME.azurefd.net .
 But mostlikely you would like to have something that adheres to your company.
 While you're free to use something like MYCOMPANY.azurefd.net (as long as the name is not already taken), it's still not the best option and you surely would like to use your own domain name.

 That option is also available in Azure FrontDoor and good news, it's quite comfortable because you could include a managed TLS certificate (or you could use your own certificate).